-- Fill up the fuel tank and add fuel stabilizer (if available) to prevent the fuel tank from rusting and the fuel from deteriorating. - 3.
-Perform the following steps to protect the cylinders, piston rings, etc. from corrosion. - a.
-Remove the spark plug caps and spark plugs. - b.
-Pour a teaspoonful of engine oil into each spark plug bore. - c.
-Install the spark plug caps onto the spark plugs, and then place the spark plugs on the cylinder head so that the electrodes are grounded.
+- into the spark plug bore. - c.
+Install the spark plug cap onto the spark plug, and then place the spark plug on the cylinder head so that the electrodes are grounded.
 (This will limit sparking during the next step.) - d.
 Turn the engine over several times with the starter.
-(This will coat the cylinder walls with oil.)
+(This will coat the cylinder wall with oil.)
 WARNING!
-To prevent damage or injury from sparking, make sure to ground the spark plug electrodes while turning the engine over\rewa109521 e.
-Remove the spark plug caps from the spark plugs, and then install the spark plugs and the spark plug caps.
+To prevent damage or injury from sparking, make sure to ground the spark plug electrodes while turning the engine over.[EWA10952]

-- Lubricate all control cables and the pivoting points of all levers and pedals as well as of the sidestand/ centerstand. - 5.
-Check and, if necessary, correct the tire air pressure, and then lift the motorcycle so that both of its wheels are off the ground.
-Alternatively, turn the wheels a little every month in order to prevent the tires from becoming degraded in one spot. - Cover the muffler outlet with a plastic bag to prevent moisture from entering it. - 7.
-Remove the battery and fully charge it.
-Store it in a cool, dry place and charge it once a month.
-Do not store the battery in an excessively cold or warm place [less than 0 °C (30 °F) or more than 30 °C (90 °F)].
-For more information on storing the battery, see page 7-29.
+- Remove the spark plug cap from the spark plug, and then install the spark plug and the spark plug cap. - Lubricate all control cables, pivots, levers and pedals, as well as the sidestand and centerstand (if equipped). - 8.
+Check and correct the tire air pressure, and then lift the vehicle so that all wheels are off the ground.
+Otherwise, turn the wheels a little once a month in order to prevent

-Make any necessary repairs before storing the motorcycle.
+- the tires from becoming degraded in one spot. - Cover the muffler outlet with a plastic bag to prevent moisture from entering it. - 10.
+Remove the battery and fully charge it, or attach a maintenance charger to keep the battery optimally charged.
+NOTICE: Confirm that the battery and its charger are compatible.
+Do not charge a VRLA battery with a conventional charger.
+[ECA26330]

+- If the battery will be removed, charge it once a month and store it in a temperate location between 0-30 °C (32-90 °F). - See page 7-29 for more information on charging and storing the battery.